 And it saves you money from hiring personal trainers.

 So you are curious about what physique can you achieve doing calisthenics or gym training.

-Well now is the time to place a picture of Arnold Schwarzenegger and tell you that this is what you are going to look if you lift weights but I won’t do that because you can’t look like him.
+Well now is the exact time to place a picture of Arnold Schwarzenegger and tell you that this is what you are going to look like if you lift weights but I won’t do that because you can’t look like him.

 We are all different from one another and what you may look after a few years of training may be totally different from how I may look, etc.

-From my own experience I had with both I can share that both can bring you great body development in terms of size, strength, and endurance but I believe that training with weights has the upper hand on this because you can target your whole body at a lot more angles.
+From my own experience I had with both types of training I can share that every one of them can bring you great body development in terms of size, strength, and endurance.
+Still I believe that training with weights has the upper hand because you can target your whole body using lot more angles and different isolation exercises.